busa0019/review-site-backend/README.md

 # Review Site Backend

-**Collaborative School Project**
-This project is a collaborative effort for a school assignment by the following group members:

-* Anna Nikiforova
-* Faoziyyah Busari
-* Satellite Nongmaithem
-* Anuj Singh

 ---

 A Strapi-powered headless CMS backend for managing and serving reviews across multiple categories (Movies, Books, Games, Music).
 This backend provides a REST API that powers the frontend review site.